The greatest ills in managing medical software development

 Managing medical software development – to harness the “enemy”

 However, when you focus on directly linking individual requirements to the software development cycle it is a bit easier.
 Trying to picture the planning process, for example, you may see in your mind’s eye a team of talented ambitious and positive people who are just now discussing the possibilities of implementing another system function.
 An image like that could easily make a ready-made graphic for marketers, couldn’t it?
 And now you throw in a few bricks into this beautiful setting, in the form of ISO and IEC standards.
 A pleasant view?
-I don’t think so.
+We don’t think so.
 Now let’s tweak the situation a bit, you still have a great team, which already at the start of the project gets to know the above mentioned requirements, understands their purpose, in addition to the standards presented in the form of a solid text, there are also studies of people who have analyzed them before, you can talk to an MRQ (Manager Responsible for Quality), where you work there is a QMS (Quality Management System) in place, and when you start working in the company you receive training on its principles.

-I think one of the most important things is to understand what these requirements are for, what they are like, what they mean for our specific project, and then you will understand that, in addition to the initial requirements, they carry a lot of positives.
+In our opinion one of the most important things is to understand what these requirements are for, what they are like, what they mean for our specific project, and then you will understand that, in addition to the initial requirements, they carry a lot of positives.
 They systematize the work, teach open thinking, take care of the structure and order, ensure proper care of the software we make, and finally, they relate what we do to the end user that is, what this software, this project, this medical product will ultimately be.

 Managing medical software development – knowledge silos and continuity of rotation in the team